bens6477/apprentice-brewing/README.md

     * **Reference code*
 * **Issue** - Content moving onto next line on smaller screens
     * **Resolution** - Media queries were introduced depending on screen size to target elements for responsive deign.
 As the screen size reduced, the width of the content container was increased to fit in more content, the logo, menu items and footer icon font-size was reduced to fit on one line.

+* **Issue** - Beer bubble panning effect on submenus not working on smaller screens
+    * **Resolution** - On smaller screens, the submenu rearranges to fit the divisions vertically rather than horizontally (e.g. from 2 rows and 4 columns to 4 rows and 2 columns).
+As a result, smaller screens showed a higher proportion of the height of the background image in the submenu, thus leaving very little or no pixels to pan across.
+Therefore, media queries were added to smaller screen sizes to increase the zoom of the beer bubbles image, and make the animation more prevalent.

 * **Issue** - Elements moving onto next line upon adding padding and margins
     * **Resolution** - The box-sizing: border box attribute was added which included padding and margins in the width of elements.
 This meant no compensation in width was required when assigning equal widths to elements.
 For example, this was used in the navbar menu, and submenus product link boxes.